Data Delivery Models

 • Support bulk deliveries and historical backfills

-• Apply consistent processing rules across all delivery methods
+• Apply consistent processing rules across all delivery models

 Partners should ensure that delivered data is complete and consistent before submission.

-While multiple delivery models are supported, most partners are encouraged to use API-based delivery with standardized formats.
+While several delivery models are supported, most partners are encouraged to use:

 Last updated